Maatd23/Qshare/README.md

 # QShare - README

-QShare is a web application that allows users to manage their orders.
+this web application that allows users to manage their orders.
 Follow the steps below to run the program:

 ## Prerequisites